China

 Adoption in Birth Country

 At Holt, we believe that every child should grow up in a loving, permanent family.
 We also believe that children should have the opportunity to grow up in the country and culture of their birth.
 That’s why, everywhere we work, we advocate for children to join adoptive families in their birth country before considering international adoption for them.
 Formal domestic adoption is relatively new in Chinese society, but Holt has long been a leader in promoting the practice.
-And today, many children are able to join adoptive families in China.
-Most of these children are young, healthy girls, which means most children waiting for families through international adoption are older or have special needs.
+And today, many children are able to join adoptive families in China, most of them young, healthy girls.

 Although Holt does not operate as a domestic placing agency within China, Holt’s team in China works with local governments to perform homestudy assessments for families adopting domestically.
 We also provide orphanage trainings on how to do homestudy assessments — and why they are necessary.